 “I think when people think about factories, they think of some dismal place of repetitive tasks – not a very inspiring image,” says Pettis.
 “But here at Bantam Tools, we’ve got this awesome team of really smart people who take pride in their work, and that’s the way it has to be.”

-The machines are similar to 3D printers except instead of building items layer by layer, a CNC milling machine takes a block of plastic or metal and cuts away the excess to create an item such as a tool or a mechanical component.
+The machines are similar to 3D printers except instead of building items layer by layer, a CNC milling machine takes a block of metal provided by a metal distributor and cuts away the excess to create an item such as a tool or a mechanical component.

 3D printing is a familiar world to Pettis, who began as a Seattle schoolteacher making video blogs (before the advent of YouTube) and went on to become an integral part of the 3D printing revolution as co-founder of MakerBot in 2009.
 He bought Bantam Tools in 2017 and moved its facilities to Peekskill in 2019.